 The Community Nutrition Center offers programs and services designed to improve healthy lifestyles including nutrition and physical activities across the life course in socioeconomically vulnerable communities.
 The department has developed quite successful statewide multi-partner initiatives to improve access to healthy food and safe environments for the prevention of obesity and chronic diseases such as type 2 diabetes.

-•PANA provides evidence-based nutrition and healthy lifestyles education services to SNAP families in Connecticut, it is based on the Dietary Guidelines for Americans and USDA Food Guide.
+•PANA provides evidence-based nutrition and healthy lifestyles education services to SNAP families in Connecticut.

 •PANA reaches thousands of children and their families at seven major cities in CT: Hartford, Bridgeport, New Haven, New Britain, Waterbury, New London, and Norwich.